-© State of New South Wales through Office of Energy and Climate Change - July 2022.
-You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose provided you attribute the Office of Energy and Climate Change as the owner.
+Permission to use Subject to the Creative Commons Attribution 3.0 Australia Licence, you may copy, distribute, display, download and otherwise freely deal with this publication for any purpose provided you attribute the Office of Energy and Climate Change and/or NSW Treasury as the owner.
 However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication in advertising or a product for sale; modify the publication; or republish the publication on a website.
 You may freely link to the publication on a departmental website.

-Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing (July 2022) and may not be accurate, current or complete.
-The State of New South Wales (including the NSW Office of Energy and Climate Change and NSW Treasury), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
+Disclaimer The information contained in this publication is based on knowledge and understanding at the time of writing (January 2023) and may not be accurate, current or complete.
+The State of New South Wales (including the Office of Energy and Climate Change and NSW Treasury), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the document (including material provided by third parties).
 Readers should make their own inquiries and rely on their own advice when making decisions related to material contained in this publication.